artem-ii/juselius22/behavioral-clustering/README.md

 array([0.07, 0.11, 0.09, 0.15, 0.08, 0.08, 0.13, 0.07, 0.11, 0.11])
 ```

 To me that gives ambiguity as there are no zero-weight clusters (even when I added 20 instead of 10).
 Because of that I am thinking to try another algorithm like Gaussian Mixture or something simpler.
+The important step would also be to find optimal number of clusters, e.g. using an information criteria for Gaussian Mixture.
 Also introducing a BMI threshold and clustering only overweight subjects might be a good idea.
 PCA already shows behavioral differences between normal weight and overweight subjects.
 So with clustering I could focus only on overweight at this stage.
 In the proposal that's a good idea to emphasize the need for BIOBANK acsess as it has behavioral data as well together with wider BMI range.

 ###### To-do:
-1. Try simpler clustering (e.g. simple Gaussian Mixture)
+1. Try simpler clustering (e.g. simple Gaussian Mixture), explain cluster number mathematically
 2. Split data and cluster only overweight (quite few for clustering?)

 ##### Cluster description/feature importance step (Logistic Regression)